fzc234/Test/README.md

 ### Create a Pod that has an Init Container <a name="initcontainer"></a>

 In this example you create a Pod that has one application Container and one Init Container.
 The init container runs to completion before the application container starts.
-The init container in our example write worker and ps hostIP into a configure file, and the application container can read this file (we will introduce how to use volume to write and read config file in later part).
+The init container writes worker and ps hostIPs into a configure file, and the application container can read this file (we will introduce how to use volume to write and read config file in later part).

 #### Configure Docker Image for Init Container <a name="dockerimginitcontainer"></a>